2022 Trans-Sierra Xtreme Challenge Cheat Sheet

 Pack-checks: We will do a final pack-check for everyone to help lighten the load at the trailhead on the day of departure.
 All items we remove from your pack will be sent down the mountain with return transportation, and will meet up with you on the eastern side of the Sierra.

-Pro-tips: While this year was a relatively moderate snow year, early season trips (June through mid-July) typically have more water on the trail, which means more mosquitoes and multiple wet stream crossings each day.
+Pro-tips: While this year has been a relatively average snow year to date, early season trips (June through late-July) typically have more water on the trail, which means more mosquitoes and multiple wet stream crossings each day.
 There are three things you can do to help improve your experience on the trail.

 First, we strongly encourage you to pre-treat one set of clothing (hat, shirt, pants, socks) with permethrin before departure.
-You can order permethrin from your local REI or online.
+You can order permethrin from your local REI or online retailers like Amazon.
 Watch this video for information about permethrin and how to apply it (there is no need to treat your tent or sleep system).

-Second, while there are several alternative bug repellents on the market, we find products using deet to be the most effective for High Sierra mosquitoes.
-If not your first choice for insect repellent, consider bringing a few ounces for backup.
+Second, while there are several alternative bug repellents on the market, we find products using 100% deet to be the most effective for High Sierra mosquitoes.
+If not your first choice for insect repellent, consider bringing 1 to 3 ounces of deet for backup.

 Third, if you haven’t yet purchased and broken in your hiking shoes, please do so soon.
 We suggest bringing shoes or boots that you can be comfortable hiking in wet.
 Consider footwear with lots of mesh for breathing and for water to escape.
 For more footwear tips, read our blog post Don’t Get The Blues Hiking In Wet Shoes.
-Traditional boots are great as well!
 The most important thing is to bring footwear that is comfortable.

 On the Trail